Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 MAO inhibitorsLife-threatening serotonin syndromeCONTRAINDICATED!
 14-day gap!

-Metoprolol (CYP2D6)Escitalopram inhibits CYP2D6 → metoprolol levels may riseUsually clinically uncritical; monitor in cardiac patients
+Metoprolol (CYP2D6)Escitalopram inhibits CYP2D6 → metoprolol level can riseUsually not clinically critical; observe in heart patients

 QT-prolonging medications (macrolides, antipsychotics)Additive QT prolongationContraindicated!